 GAPs for Medicinal Herbs (Good Agricultural Practices)

 On April 18, 2015 we held a Good Agricultural Practices (GAPs) for Medicinal Herbs Training Session for Growers at the Mountain Horticultural Crops Research and Extension Center in Mills River, NC.
-The instructors in this four hour training included the coordinator of the Blue Ridge Naturally Brand Project, Jennifer Flynn; Craig Mauney, an extension agent who works with farmers on GAPs for fresh produce; Dr. Jeanine Davis, a university researcher/extension specialist and her research assistant, Margaret Bloomquist, who work closely with medicinal herb growers; and Ed Fletcher, a medicinal herb buyer.
+The instructors in this four hour training included the (former) coordinator of the Blue Ridge Naturally Brand Project, Jennifer Flynn; Craig Mauney, an extension agent (now area specialized agent) who works with farmers on GAPs for fresh produce; Dr. Jeanine Davis, a university researcher/extension specialist and her research assistant, Margaret Bloomquist, research associate, who work closely with medicinal herb growers; and Ed Fletcher, a medicinal herb buyer.
 At the last minute we decided to videotape the event so others could benefit from the training.
 It is not a professional video, but all the information is there.
 The links to those videos on our YouTube channel are below.

 Another excellent resource is the recently updated Good Agricultural and Collection Practices and Good Manufacturing Practices for Botanical Materials bulletin published by the American Herbal Products Association.